finger563/cbsat/doc/src/design-time.rst

 * :math:`R[t]` : the remaining service capacity of the system after servicing :math:`I`, i.e. :math:`S[t] - O[t]`

-Because :math:`S` and :math:`I` are deterministic and iterative, they increase deterministically from period to period, i.e. given the period :math:`T_I` of :math:`I`,
+Because :math:`S` and :math:`I` are deterministic and repeating, they increase deterministically from period to period, i.e. given the period :math:`T_I` of :math:`I`,